mediative/eigenflow/README.md

 ### Recovery

-`eigenflow` remembers the last stage and the processing date.
+`Eigenflow` remembers the last stage and the processing date.
 Thus if a process fails or crashes, it will re-run the failed stage automatically when restarted.
 When processing is complete for a date the `nextProcessingDate` function will be called to define if it should "catch-up".
 If the `nextProcessingDate` returns a date in the past the process continues to run with the new date until the `nextProcessingDate`